miracl/core/go/readme.md

 # Installation and Testing

+Note: The MIRACL library for Go must be downloaded from the github repository and configured locally before use.
+Therefore it cannot simply be specified as a requirement and fetched directly from its github repository into a project.

 Assumes version 1.16+ of Go

-Set the $GOPATH environmental variable to $HOME/go.
-Set the environment variable GO111MODE to auto

-	export GOPATH=$HOME/go
-	export GO111MODULE="auto"

-Create a directory
+Create a directory in any suitable location

-	$GOPATH/src/miracl
+	mkdir miracl
+	cd miracl
+	go mod init miracl

-Navigate to this directory and copy in all files from the go/ directory of the MIRACL core repository.
+Copy in all files from the go/ directory of the MIRACL core repository.

 To build the library and see it in action, execute the python3 script config32.py or config64.py (depending on whether you want a